Chavelanda/watten_server/README.md

 ```

-The Dockerfile contains the instructions to install the requirements of the app, makes the entrypoint.sh file executable, exposes port 5000 (only needed for local running), sets the environment variables (needed for heroku deployment) and runs the app (locally this is substituted by commands in entrypoint.sh)
+The Dockerfile contains the instructions to install the requirements of the app, makes the entrypoint.sh file executable, exposes port 5000 (only needed for local running), sets the environment variables (needed for heroku deployment) and run the app from (only for heroku deployment, locally commands tu run the app are set in entrypoint.sh)

 ## Run locally